-The Lincoln Parish Assessor provides certain continuing health care and life insurance benefits for its retired employees.
-Substantially all of the assessor's employees become eligible for these benefits if they reach normal retirement age while working for the assessor.
+The Lincoln Parish Assessor provides certain continuing health care and life insurance benefits for a limited number of its retired employees.
 These benefits for retirees are provided through an insurance company whose monthly premiums are paid by the assessor.

 The assessor recognizes the cost of providing these benefits as an expenditure when the monthly premiums are paid.
-The total amount of premiums paid for the two eligible retirees was \$12,305 for the year ended 2006.
+The total amount of premiums paid for the two retirees was \$12,305 for the year ended 2008.
 These premiums are financed on a "pay-as-you-go" basis.